demetriofcardile/Investing-Like-Warren-Buffett/README.md

 Key tasks include factor returns analysis, Sharpe and Information ratio computation, multivariate regression, Buffett-style portfolio construction, and systematic portfolio regressions.

-Notice that this project has been developed together with other two collaborators (and fellow colleagues) as a group-project for a BSc Course in Data Analysis for Business.
+Notice that this project has been developed together with other two collaborators (and fellow colleagues) as a group-project for a BSc Course in Computational Finance.